koskath/arete2/course_content/ML/md_files/Lecture12/lecture_12_slide_8_stacked-autoencoder.md

 # Slide 8 of Lecture 12 contains information about the Stacked Autoencoder.

-• Stacked autoencoders (or deep autoencoders): Autoencoders can have multiple hidden layers.
-• Advantage: Adding more layers helps autoencoder learn more complex codings.
-• An autoencoder for MNIST have 784 inputs, followed by a hidden layer with 100 neurons.
-• A central hidden (coding) layer of 30 neurons, then another hidden layer with 100 neurons, and an output layer with 784 neurons
-8
-Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurélien Géron, 2019
+Stacked or deep autoencoders extend the basic architecture with multiple hidden layers, allowing the model to capture more complex codings.
+A typical MNIST autoencoder might start with 784 input units, feed them into a 100-neuron hidden layer, compress them further into a 30-neuron coding layer, expand back through another 100-neuron hidden layer, and finally reconstruct the 784-dimensional output.
+T